 CERTIFICATE OF SERVICE

-I certify that this Motion to Intervene and Memorandum of Support of Interstate Gas Supply, Inc. was filed electronically with the Docketing Division of the Public Utilities Commission of Ohio on this 15th 5thday of March 2022.
+I certify that this Motion to Intervene and Memorandum of Support of Interstate Gas Supply, Inc. was filed electronically with the Docketing Division of the Public Utilities Commission of Ohio on this 25th day of March 2022.

 /s/ Michael Nugent